FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 Yes, all student travel requests must be submitted to the school at least two weeks before the proposed travel date on this travel form.
 Brewster reserves the right to deny any request for travel that does not classify as an emergency or essential in order to limit the risk of exposure and transmission of the virus within our community.

-“Essential travel” means traveling for an objective that can’t be fulfilled by remote means; for example, a student making a college visit because remote visits are not available or “essential travel” due to a critical medical, family, or community situation that would demand a student’s return home for attention.
+“Essential travel,” following return to campus in January, will be considered if it equates to an emergency situation; for example, due to a critical medical, family, or community situation that would demand a student’s return home for attention.

 How is travel defined?